Turbo’s Guide to Econ

 What does this mean for you?

-It means that Basic Scrap is ALWAYS available, and ALWAYS has value no matter what settlement you are in.
+It means that Basic Scrap is generally available, and ALWAYS has value no matter what settlement you are in.

-And because it is so plentiful it will always be pretty cheap, but it will be consistently cheap.
-The “cost” of Basic Scrap is effectively 0.5 Local Currency (since you can buy 2 scrap for 1 money with Trade Connections).
-This means the standard selling price will always be around 1 Brass each.
+When it is plentiful, it will be consistently cheap.
+The “cost” of Basic Scrap is effectively free, provided enough Raiders show up.
+This means the standard selling price will always be around 1-2 Brass each.
 You can make a decent profit just by selling each Basic Scrap for 1 currency, but you might pay a bit more depending on the situation.
+As this scrap expires over the first year of DR Live, this price could fluctuate a bit more, but it’s likely to remain fairly consistent.

 While most games will have a steady supply of Raiders to provide Salvage cards, and the Guides will periodically “seed” new Foraging cards throughout the play space, there’s no way to guarantee you’ll be in the right place at the right time.
-Additionally, Rare scrap only technically appears on higher-tier Raiders, so it will never be as common as the rank-and-file Raider scrap.
+Additionally, Rare scrap only technically appears on higher-tier Raiders, so it will never be as common as the rank-and-file Raider scrap without the addition of crafted Gizmos.
 Uncommon Scrap appears on both tier 1 and tier 2 Raiders, so it can be slightly more common as long as Raiders are present.

 This means that it’s up to the staff to make sure that these items enter play, but there’s normally a pretty decent supply of the items.
 The “normal” price for non-Basic Scrap is generally based around the “cost” of the Basic Scrap to make it, with Uncommon Scrap ranging from 2-5, with Rare scrap from 6-10, depending on availability.
+Named Scrap generally will start in the 6+ range, just cause the ‘cost’ to make Named Metals is 6 basic scrap.
 Sometimes you’ll pay more, but it generally tends to stay the same across the wastes.
 Outside of local currency, Scrap is the only other item that keeps a pretty consistent value.

-Just understand the single biggest non-Trade-Connections way non-named Scrap enters the game is via Raiders.
-It can also be obtained occasionally for free with the Foraging skill, but that’s hard to rely on.
+Just understand the single biggest way Basic Scrap enters the game is via Raiders.
+It can also be obtained occasionally for 1 Mind Point with the Foraging skill, but that’s hard to rely on.
 If you are having a Zombie-heavy game, the price of non-Basic Scrap may fluctuate wildly as it can quickly become in short supply.
 Local plots and NPC requests can also cause the price to spike quickly, so always remember Turbo’s 5th Rule.
 If you can’t find someone to buy your scrap, it’s worth nothing!

 The only other item that approaches Basic Scrap in value is Basic Herb.
-This is used in copying 95% of all blueprints, used in healing brews, mind refresh meals, healing meals, and even hooch.
-While the value of Basic Herb can change, it’s almost always in the lower end of the 1-3 local currency range, depending on the supply.
-This can also be obtained for 0 mind points using the Foraging skills, so remember what I said about the things being free.
-As a rule, Basic, Uncommon, Rare, Produce, and in-season Herb tends towards a lower price than you might expect simply because it’s fairly easy to obtain.
-Out of Season herb might fetch a higher rate, but it’s still far lower in value than the mind cost would demand.
+This is the cheapest herb used in copying blueprints, and it’s used in healing brews, mind refresh brews, healing meals, and even hooch.
+While the value of Basic Herb will likely change as we make the transition to DR Live, it’s generally in the lower end of the 1-5 local currency range, depending on the supply.
+As a rule, Uncommon Herb, Rare Herb, Produce, and in-season Named Herb tends towards a higher price than you might expect simply because it’s fairly difficult and costly to obtain.
+In the new world of DR Live, the cost of Produce will likely be based on the Travel buy list in the Guide’s Guide, with values of 5/10/15.
+Out of Season herb might fetch a higher rate, but it’s still difficult to produce during those off-seasons and will likely fetch a higher price if you can manage to find a buyer.

 The last consideration on Herb is to consider the availability of folks with Agricultural, particularly higher Skill tiers.
-If your game doesn’t have a lot of Master farmers, then out-of-season Herb, Produce, and Infectious Material will be more expensive and harder to find.
+If your game doesn’t have a lot of Master farmers or folks with Master Travel, then Named Herb, Produce, and Infectious Material will be more expensive and harder to find.

 Turbo’s Fourth Corollary - Fancy Gear isn’t Always Necessary